Evqn/frb-processing/README.md

     └── dmopt.py
  ```

- 2. Place the \*.vrad files in their
+ 2. Place the \*.vrad files in any indirectory.
+The .vrad files are assumed to be in the format `

 Finally, to run the python, run `python3 frb_process.py`.
 Modify `frb_process_config` to change settings, including: